Groupe SERPORT: USM Alger

 On March 2, 2020, it was announced that Groupe SERPORT had bought the shares of ETRHB Haddad which amounted to 94.34%. in a press conference Halim Hammoudi, Secretary General of SERPORT announced that Aïn Benian project and the club headquarters will be launched soon.
 He also said that the goal is to achieve continental titles, not only local ones.
 Previously Achur Djelloul general manager of SERPORT, said they would invest between 1,2 and 1,3 billion dinar per year, while the training center project will cost 1,4 billion dinar.

 On May 13, 2020, Achur Djelloul announced that he signed with Antar Yahia to be the new Sporting director for three years and Abdelghani Haddi as a new general manager.
 On July 31, 2020, Abdelghani Haddi spoke about some newspapers and responded to them and the fake news about the value of buying USM Alger's shares, where he said that the amount was 2 billion dinars about 13 million euros, for information SERPORT is a holding company which manages the State's holdings in Algerian port services.
 It generates a turnover of nearly 500 million euros per year, for a net profit which oscillates between 25 and 40 million euros.

 On March 15, 2021, the construction works of USM Alger's training center were officially launched, central technical director and production Rachid Douh stated that the plot contains 30,000 square meters, and will house the club's headquarters two playgrounds inside the hall two changing rooms and two playgrounds with artificial grass.
 The works will be carried out by EPE Batimetal, Asked on National Radio about a possible withdrawal from Groupe SERPORT, Achour Djelloul assured that the public company had no intention of separating from USM Alger.
+After great pressure from supporters demanding a radical change within the club’s administrative organization.

+On June 22, 2024, The Board of Directors of USMA/SSPA met at the headquarters of the Groupe SERPORT, where it was decided to appoint Athmane Sehbane, Chairman of the Board of Directors of USM Alger, to succeed Kamel Hassena who resigned from his position.
+Still in the same vein, SERPORT has chosen the former Rouge et Noir player, Hamza Koudri as sports coordinator.
+The next day, Othmane Sohbane appointed Mustapha Laroussi as secretary of the first team.
+Laroussi previously held this position in USM Alger.

+Sponsorship

+On January 7, 2024, The Algerian Football Federation announced the signing of a partnership protocol with Groupe SERPORT.
+This partnership aims to develop football and support national teams, in a partnership extending from 2024 to 2026.